We're still open and operating as an essential service during the COVID-19 shutdown. Learn more.

 Average lawn size

-There won't be any rain in Baltimore today, which means you'll probably have to water your lawn.
-Dusk and dawn are the best times to water your lawn (the sun will rise at 7:17 AM and set at 5:20 PM today in Baltimore).
+Dusk and dawn are the best times to water your lawn (the sun will rise at 6:54 AM and set at 7:27 PM today in Baltimore).

 Numerous American towns and cities owe their beginnings to railroads.
 Fifteen miles outside Washington, D. C. and almost 30 from Baltimore sat the perfect spot, anchored by several tobacco plantations, for the Baltimore Potomac Railroad Company's line to Southern Maryland with a short line to Washington, D. C. How do you suppose the plantation lawns stay looking as pretty today as they did 140 years ago?